darrenjw/metagenomics/EBIMetagenomics.md

 pl$Study.ID[pl$Number.Of.Samples >= 100]
 ```

-A list of studies with name containing particluar text can be obtained with commands like:
+A list of studies with name containing particular text can be obtained with commands like:

 ```r
 pl$Study.ID[grep("16S",pl$Project.Name)]